nishantvyas/taskmanager/PRIVACY.md

 ## Data Usage

 Your data is used solely for:
-- Displaying your goals and tasks within the Extension
+- Displaying your tasks and goals within the Extension
-- Tracking your progress toward goals
+- Tracking task completion and progress toward goals
 - Providing productivity insights through the activity matrix
 - Enabling data backup and restore functionality